1NF1N18Y/Points-Masternodes/doc/build-osx.md

 Other commands:
 -------

-    ./src/mergexd -daemon # Starts the mergex daemon.
+    ./src/pointsd -daemon # Starts the points daemon.
-    ./src/mergex-cli --help # Outputs a list of command-line options.
+    ./src/points-cli --help # Outputs a list of command-line options.
-    ./src/mergex-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/points-cli help # Outputs a list of RPC commands when the daemon is running.